Marine Light Attack Helicopter Squadron 367

 Commercial- (760) 725-8681

-The mission of Marine Aircraft Group 39 is to provide utility helicopter support, close-in fire support, fire support coordination, aerial reconnaissance, observation and forward air control in aerial and ground escort operations during ship-to-shore movement and subsequent operations ashore.
+The mission of Marine Light Attack Helicopter Squadron 367 is to provide utility helicopter support, close-in fire support, fire support coordination, aerial reconnaissance, observation and forward air control in aerial and ground escort operations during ship-to-shore movement and subsequent operations ashore.

 The Scarface legacy begins during World War II when the squadron was activated as Marine Observation Squadron (VMO) 351 on December 1943 in Quantico, Virginia.
 In January of 1944 the squadron was re-designated as VMO-3 and deployed to Marine Aircraft Group (MAG) 11 where it took part in the campaigns on Peleliu and Okinawa.

 After being deactivated in August of 1949, the squadron was reactivated in August of 1966 for the conflict in the Republic of Vietnam.
-It was here that HMLA-367 earned the callsign “Scarface” and was re-designated as HML-367.
-Scarface was also the first Marine Corps squadron to fly the AH-1G Cobra Attack Helicopter.
+It was here that the squadron earned the callsign “Scarface” and was re-designated as Marine Light Helicopter Squadron (HML) 367.
+Scarface was the first Marine Corps squadron to fly the AH-1G Cobra Attack Helicopter.

 Scarface left Vietnam in 1971 and was then stationed on the Island of Okinawa, Japan, but the squadron returned to Vietnam in 1975 to aid in the evacuation of Vietnamese and Cambodian refugees.
-In November of 1979, after more than eight years stationed on the island of Okinawa, HML-367 was reassigned to MAG-39, 3D MAW, at Camp Pendleton, CA.
+In November of 1979, after more than eight years stationed on the island of Okinawa, HML-367 was reassigned to MAG-39 at Marine Corps Air Station (MCAS) Camp Pendleton.

-In August 1990, HMLA-367 deployed to the Kingdom of Saudi Arabia in support of Operation Desert Shield.
-When the United States and its allies transitioned to Desert Storm, Scarface supported I MEF with more than 250 combat sorties and over 900 flight hours.
+In August 1990, HMLA-367 deployed to the Kingdom of Saudi Arabia in support of Operation DESERT SHIELD.
+When the United States and its allies transitioned to Operation DESERT STORM, Scarface supported I Marine Expeditionary Force (MEF) with more than 250 combat sorties and over 900 flight hours.
 During this time, Scarface successfully destroyed 86 T-72 tanks and 23 technical vehicles.

-Through the mid-1990s and early 2000s, HMLA-367 deployed for six months at a time every eighteen months to Okinawa in rotation with three other HMLA squadrons.
-The final 13 month Okinawa deployment from 2002-03 was followed less than a year later by a deployment to Al Taqaddum, Iraq in support of Operation Iraqi Freedom II (OIF II).
+Throughout the mid-1990s and early 2000s, HMLA-367 deployed to Okinawa every two years in support of the Unit Deployment Program (UDP).
+The final 13-month Okinawa deployment from 2002 to 2003 was followed less than a year later by a deployment to Al-Taqaddum, Iraq in support of Operation IRAQI FREEDOM (OIF) II.
 While there, the squadron flew in support of numerous ground units including the 1st Marine Division at the Battle of Fallujah.
-In the next three years, Scarface would return to Iraq two more times in support of OIF 05-07.2 and OIF 08.1-08.2.
+Over the next three years, Scarface would return to Iraq two more times in support of OIF.